Robbie025/ComplexMethod/docs/source/Work.rst

 	$ sudo apt-get install git

-Once you have git installed, then it is quite easy to download the code onto your local drive.
-This process is called *cloning* and it will create a clone of the ComplexMethod repository.
+Once you have git installed, clone a copy of the repository from github.

 In a terminal window:
  ::